ChokeGuy/rpc-websocket-event/README.md

-# Sample Staking Contract
+# Sample Catch-Event Contract

-This project demonstrates a staking contract.
+This project demonstrates a catch-event contract.

 Try running some of the following tasks: